 While shopping for parts for my next project, I came across these $2 MP3 players from China.
 They are about 2AA batteries in size.
 It has all the I/O I'll ever need in a project.
 It even comes in an inconspicuous injection molded case making easy to hide your gadget/key/bitcoin keeper in plain sight.

 There is already a project: China cheap MP3 player hack .
-In my case, I would upgrade from the STM32F030 which is actually usual favorite to STM32F103 with native USB interface, dual ADC, dual SPI and a lot more memory.
+In my case, I would upgrade from the STM32F030 which is my usual favorite to STM32F103 with native USB interface, dual ADC, dual SPI and a lot more memory.

 - STM32F103 64kB FLASH, 20kB RAM, up to 72MHz